Skip to content

 • array: The input array.

-• callback: Transformation applied to each element that passes the predicate.
+• callback: Transformation applied to each element.
+Return undefined to drop an item.

 Returns

-A new array containing the mapped values of elements that passed the predicate.
+A new array containing the mapped values of elements where the callback returned a value.

 Examples